TheZedxD/HyprRice/README.md

 ## TV Streaming Application Integration

-`PC_Setup.sh` can install a Python/Qt-based TV streaming application from the [`codexTest`](https://github.com/TheZedxD/codexTest) repository.
+`setup.sh` can install a Python/Qt-based TV streaming application from the [`codexTest`](https://github.com/TheZedxD/codexTest) repository.
 After running the setup script, launch the app from your application menu or by running `python3 ~/codexTest/app.py`.